Patriarch Theophilos III of Jerusalem: Biography

 U.S. President George W. Bush listens as Theophilos III speaks during a visit to the Church of the Nativity, Bethlehem, 10 January 2008.

 Theophilos was born Ilias Giannopoulos (Ηλίας Γιαννόπουλος, إلياس يانوبولوس) in Gargalianoi, Messenia, Greece, on 4 April 1952 to parents Panagiotes and Triseugenia.
 In 1964, Ilias moved to Jerusalem.

 He served as archdeacon for then-patriarch Benedict I of Jerusalem.
 From 1991 to 1996, he was a priest in Kafr Kanna in Galilee, which had a predominantly Palestinian Christian community, there he also formed a brotherhood called "Nour al Masih" ("Light of Christ"), to spread the Orthodox Christian faith throughout the region; the group is still active and runs a website under the domain www.lightchrist.org.

 Theophilos studied theology at the University of Athens.
 He went on to complete an MA from Durham University, graduating in 1984 as a member of Castle.
 He has also studied at the Hebrew University of Jerusalem.
 Besides his native Greek, he also speaks English, Arabic and Hebrew.

-In 1996, he was one of the first Christian clergymen in centuries to go work in the closed Wahhabi Islamic society of Qatar, where many Palestinian migrant workers live today, a considerable number of them Orthodox Christians.
+In 1996, he was one of the first Christian clergymen to go work in Qatar, where many Palestinian immigrant workers live today, a considerable number of them Orthodox Christians.
 He subsequently served as Exarch of the Holy Sepulchre in Qatar.

 From 2000 to 2003, he was church envoy to the Patriarchate of Moscow.

 In February 2005, he was consecrated Archbishop of Tabor.